Getting started with API Gateway and Cloud Run

 Before API Gateway can be used to manage traffic to your deployed Cloud Run backend, it needs an API config.

-You can create an API config using an OpenAPI spec that contains specialized annotations to define the desired API Gateway behavior.
+You can create an API config using an OpenAPI spec that contains specialized annotations to define the chosen API Gateway behavior.
 You will need to add a Google-specific field that contains the URL for each Cloud Run app so that API Gateway has the information it needs to invoke an app.

 - Create a text file called